Graham Geraghty: Playing career

 Geraghty represented his country against Australia in the International Rules Series in 1999, 2000 and 2006.

 Geraghty has also won an All-Ireland Minor Football Championship in 1990 and an All-Ireland Under-21 Football Championship in 1993.
 He has been named as the Meath Player of the Year on two occasions in 1999 and more recently in 2006.
 Geraghty won the Martin Donnelly Cup on four occasions with Leinster.

 At club level, Graham won the Meath Senior Football Championship with Seneschalstown in 1994.
 He has also won the Meath Under-21 Championship with Seneschalstown in 1992.

-Although his greatest achievements have come in football, he is a versatile athlete, with various honours in the fields of athletics, soccer (having traveled to London for trials with British club Arsenal F.C. as a teenager, and signing for Bohemians in September 1994, he also played for Drogheda United reserves in the 1996-97 League of Ireland season), and rugby, playing and training one season with Buccaneers Reserves in 2003.
+Although his achievements have come in football, he received various honours in the fields of athletics, soccer (having traveled to London for trials with British club Arsenal F.C. as a teenager, and signing for Bohemians in September 1994, he also played for Drogheda United reserves in the 1996-97 League of Ireland season), and rugby, playing and training one season with Buccaneers Reserves in 2003.

 In late 2003, he published his autobiography, titled Misunderstood, which documents his childhood, adolescence, and sporting career up until the early years of the 21st century.

 In 2007, Geraghty helped Meath back to the top and scored a magnificent goal against Tyrone to help earn the team a place in the semifinal.

 On 23 July 2008, Geraghty retired following Meath's exit from the 2008 Championship at the hands of Limerick.

 On 20 May 2011, just three days after his 38th birthday, Geraghty returned to the Meath panel after a three-year absence.

 He came on as a substitute in Meath's first game of the Championship against Kildare at Croke Park, scoring a goal which was wrongly disallowed as a square ball.

 In 2012, Geraghty announced his second retirement from inter-county football and became a selector.

 In December 2013, Geraghty confirmed that he would play Sigerson Cup football for Blanchardstown IT in 2014 as he is enrolled in a Social and Community Development course at the college.

 In January 2021, he was named as a selector of the Meath under-20 county team under the management of Bernard Flynn.